kemerydev/rails-demo/README.md

 - Will serve up the data using a RESTful web service
 - Will also allow data to be POSTed with the Rest service
 - Will include a user interface for viewing the data returned by the API.

+On my dev environment, which is Ubuntu running in Linux Subsystem for Windows 10, postgresql can be installed with "sudo apt-get install postgresql postgresql-contrib libpq-dev" and started with "sudo service postgresql start".
+The "pg" gem is also required.